R710 (South Africa)

 The R710 is a Regional Route in Free State, South Africa that connects Welkom with Bultfontein.

 Route

-Its north-eastern terminus is the R30 and R73 at Welkom (west of the town centre).
+Its north-eastern terminus is a junction with the R30 and R73 at Welkom (west of the town centre).
 It initially runs west, before bending south-west.
 It crosses the Sand River and the Vet River before entering Bultfontein, where it meets the southern terminus of the R719.
 Just after, it reaches its end at a junction with the R700 north of the town centre.